-The bill amends the law regarding the Graduate Medical Education Residency Expansion Board in Arkansas, specifically changing the terminology from "planning grants" to "implementation grants."
+The bill amends the law regarding the Graduate Medical Education Residency Expansion Board in Arkansas, primarily changing the terminology from "planning grants" to "implementation grants."
 This change reflects a shift in focus from merely planning to actively implementing new or expanded graduate medical education programs.
-The board is tasked with awarding these implementation grants to in-state entities that are either creating new programs or expanding existing ones, with a competitive selection process based on criteria that include addressing specialty shortages and increasing positions in medically underserved areas.
-The bill also outlines the requirements for grant applications, including the need for a detailed plan for accreditation and a timeline for implementation.
+The board is tasked with allocating funds for these grants, which are awarded to in-state entities that are either creating new programs or expanding existing ones.
+The criteria for awarding these grants have been expanded to include considerations such as the development of programs in specialties with shortages and increasing positions in medically underserved areas.

 Old version HB1384 V2 - 2-10-2025 10:01 AM: 6-82-2002, 6-82-2005, 02-10-2025, 6-82-2003, 6-82-2004